RIM to give out prototype BlackBerry device

 "It's not the final hardware or OS - it's a device to help developers get started with designing for what's coming," RIM's social media manager Alex Kinsella said.

-RIM has struggled to match the massive app libraries available on Apple (AAPL.O) products and Google's Android (GOOG.O) platform, used by a range of handset makers including Samsung.
+RIM has struggled to match the massive app libraries available on Apple products and Google's Android platform, used by a range of handset makers including Samsung.

 It is starting afresh with PlayBook and BlackBerry 10, which use a completely different operating system than RIM's legacy BlackBerry smartphones.